khrrmusmn/byb_project/README.md

 # byb_project
-This prorject short Python code for string and without string output.
+This project provides a short Python code for string and without string output.